Scalable Generation and Validation of Isomorphic Physics Problems with GenAI

+Assessment is a fundamental component of STEM education, yet conventional reliance on single-attempt, synchronous exams presents growing challenges \cite{muldoon2012,zilles2019}.
+In traditional exams, synchronous scheduling plays a central role in maintaining item security and discouraging academic dishonesty.
+However, requiring all students to sit for exams simultaneously creates a high-stress environment and significant accessibility barriers \cite{zilles2019}, particularly for students with non-traditional schedules or exceptional circumstances.
+For instructors and researchers, the need to keep test items secure also limits the use of common assessments, restricting comparisons of student learning outcomes across different instructional settings.
+At the same time, the ability of synchronous exams to uphold item security is increasingly undermined by online resource-sharing platforms and generative AI (GenAI) \cite{Flugge2024,Francis2025,Newton2025}.
+As a result, researchers have begun exploring asynchronous alternatives that rely on item randomization to provide more flexible scheduling while discouraging rote memorization and collaborative cheating \cite{Frederick2024PERC,Silva2020SIGCSE,Sud2019ASEE,Sullivan2016,Liu2025Frontiers}.

-In this paper, we propose that large-scale isomorphic problem banks, created and evaluated using GenAI, can enable asynchronous, multi-attempt assessments.
-Isomorphic problems test identical concepts and solution structures while varying surface features and contexts \cite{Liu2025Frontiers}.
-Compared to conventional parameterized questions that only vary numerical values, isomorphic problems provide richer variation through diverse contexts while maintaining consistent difficulty \cite{millar2021repeat}.
-Sufficiently large banks can be made openly available for practice, as the volume and diversity make rote memorization cognitively inefficient, thereby incentivizing transferable knowledge development.
+Previous research has proposed that asynchronous, multi-attempt assessments can be supported by large isomorphic problem banks \cite{Liu2025Frontiers,Frederick2024PERC}.
+In this study, we define isomorphic problems as items that assess the same underlying concepts and solution structures while varying surface features and contexts.
+For example, the two problems shown in Table~\ref{tab:example} are isomorphic under this definition.
+Compared with conventional parameterized questions that typically vary only numerical values, isomorphic problems allow for richer variation across diverse contexts while maintaining consistent difficulty \cite{millar2021repeat}.
+Prior work has shown that when exam problems are randomly drawn from a sufficiently large problem bank, the bank can be made openly available for practice before an exam without compromising its diagnostic effectiveness \cite{Liu2025Frontiers}.
+Because the volume and diversity of such banks make rote memorization a cognitively inefficient strategy, they can encourage students to develop more transferable knowledge.
+If each exam problem is drawn from an isomorphic bank that is already available for practice, students no longer need to take the exam at the same time and can be allowed multiple attempts \cite{Frederick2024PERC}.
+This novel type of exam can increase accessibility and overcome the challenges of conventional exams without sacrificing assessment validity.

-However, creating large isomorphic problem banks presents two significant bottlenecks: (1) manually generating massive numbers of high-quality variations is prohibitively resource-intensive, and (2) validating difficulty homogeneity is challenging when each variant is assigned to only a small fraction of students, providing insufficient response data for traditional statistical methods.

-We present a framework leveraging Large Language Models (LLMs) for both scalable generation and pre-deployment validation of isomorphic problem banks in introductory physics.
-Our generation approach employs prompt chaining and tool use to enable precise control over structural variations while supporting diverse contextual variations.
-For validation, we evaluate 17 open-source Language Models (LMs) (0.6B–32B parameters) on all generated problems, then compare LM performance patterns against actual student data (N>200) across three midterm exams.